Seafood

 1-2 days

-Store fresh fin fish in the coldest part of the refrigerator, preferably on ice in a sealed container to prevent drips and cross-contamination.
-Use within 1-2 days.
+Store fresh fin fish in the coldest part of the refrigerator (40°F or below).
+Wrap it tightly in plastic wrap or place it in an airtight container over ice to prevent drips and cross-contamination.

 Freezer